 |Graphic by William Thielicke showing pyramidal structure of the surface of the Lotus leaf.
 This surface guarantees that water won't stick to the surface of the lotus leaf, or the Groasis Waterboxx lid that has similar microscopic pyramids on its surface.|

 As the water won't stick to the surface of the leaf, it slides off, taking substances and organisms harmful to the lotus with it.
-In the following videos, you can see the lotus effect at work:

 A device which mimics this property was developed a few years ago for the planting of trees in very dry places.
 Its designer knew that for as much rain and dew to be collected as possible, the lid or collecting dish would need to hold onto very little water, instead channeling it to the roots of a plant.
 This device was called the Groasis Waterboxx.